opensafely/documentation/docs/actions-pipelines.md

 In general, actions are composed as follows:

 * Each action must be named using a valid YAML key (you won't go wrong with letters, numbers, and underscores) and must be unique.
-* Each action must include a `run` key which includes an officially-supported command and a version (which at present is usually just `latest`).
+* Each action must include a `run` key which includes an officially-supported command and a version.
+You should specify an explicit verion (do not use `latest`).
     * The `ehrql` command has the same options as described in the [ehrQL reference](ehrql/reference/cli.md#generate-dataset).
     * The `python`, `r`, and `stata-mp` commands provide a locked-down execution environment that can take one or more `inputs` which are passed to the code.
 * Each action must include an `outputs` key with at least one output, classified as either `highly_sensitive` or `moderately_sensitive`